danielsollondon/azvmimagebuilder/quickquickstarts/1_Creating_a_Custom_Win_Shared_Image_Gallery_Image/readme.md

 # Using PowerShell to Create a Windows Server Custom Image using Azure VM Image Builder

-Most of the examples for Azure VM Image Builder (AIB) using the Azure CLI, this example shows how you can use PowerShell to do the same.

-This walk through is based off the [Create a Windows Custom Image from an Azure Platform Vanilla OS Image Quick Start](https://github.com/danielsollondon/azvmimagebuilder/tree/master/quickquickstarts/0_Creating_a_Custom_Windows_Managed_Image), that is deployed using Azure CLI.
+This article is to show you how you can create a basic customized image using the Azure VM Image Builder, and distibute to the Azure [Shared Image Gallery](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/shared-image-galleries), where you can replicate regions, control the scale, and share inside and outside your organizations.

+This covers using mutliple customizations to illustrate some high level functionality:
+* PowerShell (ScriptUri) - Downloading a bash script and executing it
+* PowerShell (inline) - Execute an array of commands
+* File - Copy a html file from github to a specified, pre-created directory
+* buildTimeoutInMinutes - Increase a build time to allow for longer running builds
+* vmProfile - specifying a vmSize and Network properties
+* osDiskSizeGB - you can increase the size of image
+* WindowsRestart - this will allow for restarts between software installs
+* WindowsUpdate - update the image with the latest Windows Updates, note this will handle its own required reboots.

-The main key difference is that we use an ARM template with the AIB template nested inside, this simplifies deploying the AIB Configuration Template, and gives you other benefits for free, such as variables and parameter inputs etc. You can also pass parameters from the commandline too, which you will see here.
+To simplify deploying an AIB configuration template with PowerShell CLI, this example uses an Azure Resource Manager (ARM) template with the AIB template nested inside, and gives you other benefits for free, such as variables and parameter inputs etc. You can also pass parameters from the commandline too, which you will see here.

 This walk through is intended to be a copy and paste exercise, and will provide you with a custom Win Server image (AIB also supports client images), showing you how you can easily create a custom image.